frida/proxy-libintl/README.md

 what you want.
 It might then lead to other DLLs higher up in the dependency stack to import the libintl functions from the libfoo DLL.

-To avoid this, use the --exluce-libs ld flag, i.e. pass -Wl,--exclude-libs=libintl.a in your LDFLAGS when building libfoo.
+To avoid this, use the --exclude-libs ld flag, i.e. pass -Wl,--exclude-libs=libintl.a in your LDFLAGS when building libfoo.
 Unfortunately there is no __declspec(nodllexport)...